RE for RO Water: WWF

 A Potential Solution

-To protect the unit from damage at the time of high-intensity weather events, module mounting structures have been designed to withstand wind speeds of up to 180 kmph.
-The plant can function for three days even in the absence of sunshine.
+To protect the units from damage at the time of high-intensity weather events, module mounting structures have been designed to withstand wind speeds of up to 180 kmph and it was evident during the cyclone dana in October 2024, when RO facility remain operational. .
+RE Water pumping facility in Odissa offered electricity for mobile charging to locals for three cyclone affected days The plant can function for three days even in the absence of sunshine.
 A 25,000-litre raw water tank has also been constructed.
 The stored raw water ensures water autonomy for three days in times of crisis.
+On environment, 36 kW RE based drinking water facility has potential to reduce 47 tonnes Co2 emission annually.

-Before the distribution of water from the units, the quality of water was tested by an accredited water testing lab.
+Before the distribution of water from the units, the quality of water is tested by an accredited water testing lab.

 To ensure financial sustainability, the RO water unit is run as a community enterprise.
 The enterprise sells potable water through a subscription model.
 This ensures that the sponsor of the RO filtration unit, be it the state or a philanthropist, pays just the capital cost of installation while the managing entity picks up revenue expenditure.